sprasadhpy/myAInotes/Panacea.md

 ### Numerical Example :Injection Process of Panacea using SVD and LoRA

-# Numerical Injection Process in Panacea using SVD and LoRA

-# Numerical Injection Process in Panacea using SVD and LoRA

 Suppose we have a weight matrix **W** from one layer of the model.
 Let’s assume it’s a simple \( 3 \times 3 \) matrix:

 **Matrix W:**